Katra (band): New album announcement, and work with Feridea (2015)

+Hiatus and return (2011–present)

+Following Out of the Ashes, the band went on hiatus as Solopuro pursued theatre and performance projects.
+She appeared as Demeter in Cats at Tampereen Teatteri during the 2017–2018 season.

+In February 2023, Katra released the comeback single Ever After, issued through Chic Music & Lumina Productions and distributed by Playground Music.
+The release marked the first new studio material in over a decade.

+In February 2023, Katra released the comeback single Ever After, issued through Chic Music & Lumina Productions and distributed by Playground Music.
+The release marked the first new studio material in over a decade.

 Press and honors

 Katra have been featured in Germany's Orkus magazine, where they won "Best International Newcomer" in the 2009 fan poll, and China's X music magazine.
 Katra have also been nominated in the "Best Atmospheric/Symphonic Metal" category for the album Beast Within on the Estonian webzine Metal Storm.